 Strengths: Power output, 19" wheels standardised, top speed ~90km/h, cargo integrated design Weaknesses: Battery-only drivetrain, no AU dealers or support network.

-Whilst the article frames eBikes as viable eMobility options in defence, logistics and law enforcement roles, stop and consider just how relevant they also are for farmwork, disaster response, industry settings as well.
+Whilst the article frames eBikes as viable eMobility options in defence, logistics and law enforcement roles, stop and consider just how relevant they also are for farmwork, disaster response, industry settings as well, particularly as part of a fleet decarbonisation strategy.
+If that's something you'd like to explore, consider an engagement with our Kinetics service.